POINTS TO CONSIDER FOR HOMESTAY HOST PARENTS

 - Audio equipment

-How does your stereo, VCR, DVD, etc. work?
+How do your home electronics work?
 Be sure that the student knows which equipment he/she is allowed to use and that he/she knows the equipment operates.

 Many foreign students come with extra clothing and luggage.
 Where can they store these (and/or purchases) so that their rooms do not become cluttered?
 Where can off seasonal clothing be stored?